Email marketing

 • Organize or just take part in social events to let your clients join the fight against breast cancer.

 This will raise awareness and encourage your audience to contribute to a meaningful cause by enjoying unique products.
-By supporting this initiative, you can develop a sense of community and solidarity by showing your clients that you care about the issues that matter to them.
+By supporting this initiative, you can develop a sense of community and solidarity while showing your clients that you care about the issues that matter to them.

 Pink is the color of the fight against breast cancer.
 The pet goods brand Pet Party offers to customize their collections in pink and to express solidarity with the fight against breast cancer.